Corneal Collagen Crosslinking Dallas Fort Worth

 Corneal collagen cross-linking is a technique that was first used in 1998 to treat patients with a disease called keratoconus.
 In keratoconus, the cornea (the front clear window of the eye) can become weak, thin, and irregularly shaped.
 Instead of keeping its normal round shape, corneas with keratoconus can bulge forward into the shape of a cone.
 The conical shape of the cornea results in visual loss or aberrations.
 CXL is used to stop these progressive changes of the cornea and to avoid further loss of vision.
 Hundreds of centers throughout the world now routinely use this treatment to help patients with Keratoconus.
 Our practice has extensive experience with CXL and is pleased to continue to offer the most advanced cross-linking techniques to our patients.

 What is keratoconus?

-Keratoconus is a common disease that occurs in approximately 1 in 750 Americans.
+Keratoconus is a common disease that occurs in approximately 1/2000 Americans.
+(USA data, AJO, 1986).
 In this condition, the cornea becomes weak, progressively thinner, and irregular in shape which can cause high levels of astigmatism, and can interfere with the ability to see clearly.
 Instead of a normal, relatively round shape resulting in clear vision, the cornea in keratoconus can become cone shaped.
 This can interfere with the ability to see clearly.
 Often keratoconus patients first require glasses, then contact lenses, and, if the condition progresses to a severe level, a corneal transplant may be required.

 What is astigmatism?